ember-learn/ember-blog/content/ember-4-0-released.md

 ### Thank You!

-Thank you to all the amazing Ember 4.0 contributors.
+We want to offer a heart-felt **"thank you"** to our the amazing Ember 4.0 contributors.
 This release was a wide-ranging effort with over 50 API removals in the `ember-source` package alone, and required coordination of timelines and execution across all Ember's core libraries and teams.
 Ember is a project